 Indigenous microorganisms have a role in biodegradation, improving soil fertility, and nitrogen fixation in the soil.
 There are five types of microbes that live in the soil; bacteria, which are responsible for the final stage of breaking down nutrients in the root of the plant.

 Actinomycetes are a type of fungi that act as an antibiotic.
 Moreover, fungi such as mycorrhiza live in roots, they facilitate water reuptake by roots.

 Protozoa eat harmful bacteria that harm the plant and consume nutrients.

 Nematode worms are found around the plant to protect the plant from different pathogens.

-Microbes affect human health in different ways such as:
+Microbes affect human health in different ways such as discussed below.

 Human gut flora

 What are microorganisms in the human gut?
 Human gut flora contains about 300 to 500 types of microorganisms.
 It is important for the health of humans in many ways since flora can protect humans from diseases by competing with other bacteria, additionally, the normal flora can also protect the gut against inflammation.
 It also helps in the fermentation of non-digestible substrates such as fibers to produce short chains of fatty acids such as acetate, butyrate, and propionate.